v1psta/atst/deploy/README.md

 - Ask certbot for certificates for the two domains
 - Get ACME challenge data from certbot
 - Make that data available to the NGINX container in the ATAT pod in our cluster
-- Update the NGINX config so that it can server the ACME challenge

 Once this is done, certbot will be able to confirm that we own the domains and will issue certificates.
 Then we can make those certs available as TLS secrets in the cluster.